Sam44323/core-zeus-chain/Readme.md

 - Reward for mining for miners
 - Multi-Chain Validation
 - WSS support
-- Wallet creation and transaction signing with native token
+- Wallet creation and transaction signing

 ---